tonysoutha/csci3081/labs/lab14_Iteration2_make/README.md

 First, incorporate the newest and latest versions of the project files by pulling from the class shared-upstream repository and merging your changes into your 'devel' branch.
 Then, navigate to the **project/src directory**.

-Before beginning the lab, you should save a backup copy of the newest version makefile we gave you.
+Before beginning the lab, save a backup copy of your current src makefile (for example, copy the makefile into a file named makefile.bak).
-(for example, copy the makefile into a file named makefile.bak)
+Replace your old src makefile with the makefile provided in this lab.
+The lab will guide you on what changes need to be made regarding the visual simulation.
+In addition to the changes made during this lab, you should take any existing modifications to the makefile you made for Preliminary 1 (or otherwise) and incorporate them back into this new makefile.

 The visualization simulation relies on files in another directory that consist of C++ header and source code files that handle the web communication for the visualization.
 The configuration simulation will only require the files that can be found in the shared_upstream branch.